Why Partial Preterism is Wrong

 Copyist Error?

-Conclusion: The sole reason for preterists believing that Jesus already returned with great power and glory in 70 A.D.., is a rejection that genea can have a broader meaning in these three verses than just the generation of Jesus’ time.
+Conclusion: The sole reason for preterists believing that Jesus already returned with great power and glory in 70 A.D.., is a rejection that genea can have a broader meaning in these three verses than just the generation of Jesus' time.
+Yet it HAS to have the broader meaning in Acts 8:33 and Luke 16:8, and it CAN have the broader meaning in 24 other places in the Bible.

 Recommended Reading